Ventotene: Climate

-Environment

 Nature Reserve

 Ventotene and Santo Stefano are both part of a nature reserve created in 1999 in order to preserve the ecological, geomorphological and naturalistic-environmental characteristics and to promote activities compatible with the conservation of the reserve's natural resources.
 This means that new buildings cannot be erected, and reconstruction is limited.

 Marine Reserve

 The marine reserve, which covers a 10 km long coastal area, is divided into three zones with varying degrees of protection and permitted activities.

 Ventotene is a popular destination for scuba divers due to its clear, warm waters and variety of marine life.
 Several diving centres take divers of all levels of competency to nearby destinations to see caves filled with prawns, or swim among fish which have become rather unafraid of people since fishing was banned in 1997.
 There are also guided tours to see Roman amphorae from ships sunk 2000 years ago and the large steamer Santa Lucia, which was sunk during World War II, resulting in nearly 100 dead.
 It lies at a depth of about40 m.
 There is also a lot to be seen with the use of snorkeling gear at only a few meters depth around the island and its beaches.